 The deposit will be forfeited if a cancellation is made less than 30 days prior to the booked date.
 Any cancellation will incur a 20% administration fee, and the balance will be reimbursed within 4 weeks.
 If cancellation is made earlier, the deposit will be refunded in full.
 But no second postponement will be permitted.

-For tours at any other time, the Booking Payment is $5.00 per person (no tea).
+For Coach Tours at any other time, the Booking Payment is $5.00 per person (no tea).
 The 50% Booking Fee deposit, and 20% administration cancellation fee will still apply.

 - Fire: Due to the nature and potential dangers related to an open fire, the lighting of fires is not permitted on any account.